- Who We Are

 For questions about specific programs please contact us.
 Below are the latest updates from the Boston Living Center, Mobile Prevention Team, and ReVision Urban Farm.

 The Boston Living Center is open.
-Member hours are as follows: Monday to Friday from 10:00am to 2:00pm.
-To-go breakfast and lunch is available every day – takeout breakfast will be available starting at 10:00 am & lunch at noon.
-Peer support services are available Monday through Friday from 10:00am to 2:00pm.
+Member hours are as follows: Monday to Friday from 9:30 am to 4:30 pm.
+Limited capacity congregate meals are available Monday through Friday at 10:00 am and noon.
+To-go breakfast and lunch is also available during that time – takeout breakfast will be available starting at 10:00 am & lunch at noon.
+Peer support services are also available.
 Visit the BLC’s page for more information.
 For further assistance outside of the member hours, please call 617-236-1012.